git-clone-abhinav/load-balancer/README.md

 4. **Request Forwarding**:
    - Shuffles the list of URLs to distribute the load. 🔀
    - Forwards the request to each URL until a successful response is received. ✅
-   - If a URL returns a "Too Many Requests" status, it is cached in a Two-Queue (2Q) in-memory database to avoid retrying it for a specified TTL (time-to-live). ⏳
+   - If a URL returns a "429 Too Many Requests" status, it is cached in a Two-Queue (2Q) in-memory database to avoid retrying it for a specified TTL (time-to-live). ⏳

 5. **Caching Mechanism**:
-   - Uses a Two-Queue (2Q) in-memory caching algorithm to store failed URLs. 🗄️
+   - Uses a Two-Queue (2Q) in-memory caching algorithm to store URLs that return a "429 Too Many Requests" status. 🗄️
-   - The cache temporarily stores URLs that fail to respond or return a "Too Many Requests" status, preventing repeated attempts to the same failing endpoint. 🚫
+   - The cache temporarily stores URLs that return a "429 Too Many Requests" status, preventing repeated attempts to the same endpoint that has reached its rate limit. 🚫
    - `ERROR_TIME_TO_LIVE_MINUTES` is the time-to-live (TTL) for each URL in the cache. ⏲️

 6. **Slack Notification**: